ROCm/amdsmi/docs/reference/amdsmi-py-api.md

 ### amdsmi_get_gpu_vbios_info

-Description:  Returns the static information for the VBIOS on the device.
+Description:  Returns the static information for the VBIOS/IFWI on the device.

 Input parameters: